Multiparameter quantum groups at roots of unity: Specialization of MpQG's at roots of unity

 \begin{free text} We start by considering quantum Frobenius morphisms in the restricted case, i.e.\ for the specializations at roots of unity of $ \Uhatdotqgd $ and $ \Uhatqgd \, $.
 Like in the uniparameter case, they will map any specialization at a root of unity $ \varepsilon $ onto a specialization at 1.
-5pt In fact, our result concerning {\it quantum Frobenius morphisms\/} for {\sl restricted\/} (integral forms of) MpQG's is the following: \end{free text}
+7pt The following provides our {\it quantum Frobenius morphisms\/} for {\sl restricted\/} MpQG's: \end{free text}

-13pt
+11pt

 \begin{theorem} Let $ \, \bq := {\big(\,q_{ij}\big)}_{i,j \in I} \, $ be a multiparameter matrix {\sl of integral type}.
 Then there exists a Hopf algebra epimorphism (over $ \; \RbqBeps \cong \, \ZZ[\varepsilon] \, $)